sdorra/devboxes/README.md

 ## Getting started

-Just run the `devbox` script, on the first run it will ask some question to your personalize the installed configurations.
+Just run the `devbox` script, on the first run it will ask some question to personalize the installed configurations.
 After that it will ask for your sudo password and then apply the ansible playbook.

-## tags
+## Tags

 Its also possible to only apply certain tags, e.g.